Organic Cinnamon (Sri Lanka) CO2

 About The Oil

-The oldest known uses of cinnamon oil include reduction of toothaches and fighting bad breath.
+The oldest known uses of Ceylon cinnamon oil include reduction of toothaches and fighting bad breath.
 Cinnamon bark oil is used in pharmaceutical preparations and is still included in mouth washes and toothpaste.

 THERAPEUTICS DESCRIBED BY AROMATHERAPY SPECIALISTS